colmjude/Projectus/README.md

     npm install connect

-Add your project's CSS files to the head of the source.html file.
+Add your project's CSS files to the head of the `source.html` file.
+Add the script tags you wish to use for your project, in the order you require, to `scripts.html`.
 Place all your HTML extracts into the `<root>/_patterns` folder.
 Navigate to the root directory of Pattern-Primer-on-Node and run:

     node pattern-primer.js